bevyengine/bevy-website/content/learn/book/control-flow/commands.md

 ```

 In the above example, we have two systems: `insert_observer_system` running in the `Startup` schedule, and `update_system` running in the `Update` schedule.
-Since the `Startup` schedule only runs once, the `add_observer()` command is only ran when our application is launched.
+Since the `Startup` schedule only runs once, the `add_observer()` command is only run when our application is launched.
-However a `trigger()` command is queued everytime the `Update` schedule runs, meaning that a `trigger()` command is ran every time the `Update` schedule completes.
+However a `trigger()` command is queued everytime the `Update` schedule runs, meaning that a `trigger()` command is run every time the `Update` schedule completes.

 We mentioned above that by default `Commands` are applied at the *end* of a `Schedule`.
 While correct, what really happens is that all of the `Commands` we queue are placed into a special `System` known as [`ApplyDeferred`].
 This system will run at the end of every `Schedule` that has a system which uses `Commands` as a `SystemParameter`.
-Since `ApplyDeferred` is ran after all of systems in a given schedule, all of the changes made by the `ApplyDeferred` system are able to be seen by the systems in other schedules.
+Since `ApplyDeferred` is run after all of systems in a given schedule, all of the changes made by the `ApplyDeferred` system are able to be seen by the systems in other schedules.

 In addition, if a system accessing `Commands` is ordered before another system also accessing `Commands` in the same `Schedule`, the second system will always see the effects of `Commands` run in the first system.
 Bevy ensures this occurs by dynamically inserting synchronization points, during which all `Commands` are applied.